New Zealand Air Training Corps: Wallingford Shooting Competition

-This competition also represents one of the only opportunity for Air Training Corps personnel to earn the NZCF Marksman Badge.
-In order to be awarded the badge a cadet must, while competing in the Wallingford Shooting Competition achieve a score of 80% or more.
-The other Two Badges are awarded under this competitions ruleset.
+This competition also represents one of a few opportunities for ATC personnel to earn the NZCF Marksman Badge, the others being:

-There is a common misconception that NZCF personnel can only attain the marksman badge in the Wallingford competition.
-This is not the case.
-The NZCF 160 Competitions and Awards Manual states the following.

 Ffennell Shooting Competition

 The Ffennell competitions are a group of small-bore rifle matches for the youth of the Commonwealth.
 New Zealand Cadet Forces units contest the Class B competitions (using issued rifles and sights).
 The matches are held under the authority of the Commonwealth Postal Competitions Committee (CPCC).
 All international correspondence on behalf of the CPCC will be handled by the Council for Cadet Rifle Shooting.

 The aim of these team matches is to encourage the Youth of the Commonwealth to participate in the sport of small-bore target rifle shooting.

 Entry is open to any unit or sub-unit of the following: